 The faculty, consistently noted as among the leading scholars in their respective fields, comprises approximately 150 investigators.
 Among our faculty are Institute of Medicine members, American Association for the Advancement of Science fellows, Fulbright fellows, and National Academy of Sciences members.
 The School enrolls approximately 575 graduate students a year, as well as educating about 425 undergraduate students through the upper-division public health major.
 The School’s more than 15,000 graduates can be found working throughout the world, both in the public and private sectors.

 The School of Public Health believes that everyone,

-Thanks to this special offer, you can get both the digital and print editions of the 2019 Men’s Health Wellness Report now for only $19.95 plus shipping.
+Thanks to this special offer, you can get the digital edition of the 2019 Women’s Health Wellness Report now for only $19.95.

 Our no-strings, can’t lose, must-be-satisfied guarantee

-You don’t risk a penny to take a good, long look at the 2019 Men’s Health Wellness Report.
-You must be 100 percent convinced this is essential information you can’t do without, or you may return it within your 30-day preview period.
+You don’t risk a penny to take a good, long look at the 2019 Women’s Health Wellness Report.
+You must be 100 percent convinced this is essential information you can’t do without, or you may request a refund within your 30-day preview period.

-Just click below to order BOTH the digital and print editions of the 2019 Men’s Health Wellness Report and your free gift, Exercise Tips To Enhance Your Well-Being.
-Keep the free digital gift even if you decide, for any reason, to return your Wellness Report.
+Just click below to order the digital edition of the 2019 Women’s Health Wellness Report and your free gift, A Wellness Guide to Weight Control.
+Keep the free digital gift even if you decide, for any reason, to request a refund for your Wellness Report.

 Your complete satisfaction is fully guaranteed.
 This urgent information belongs in your hands without another minute’s delay.